You've probably had a customer experience or two that has soured you on a company, right?

 - What’s the minimum information we need from the visitor?
 [Emphasis ours]

 - What do we plan we do with the visitor’s information?

 See, the thing is, most businesses don't intentionally try to upset customers.
 But invariably, there are numerous decision makers involved, and as a result the process becomes corrupted.
-Or perhaps an outdated process is simply kept in place because THWADI ("that's how we've always done it!").
+Or perhaps an outdated process is simply kept in place because WADITW ("we've always done it that way!").
 The resultant subpar customer or user experience leads to more people turning away from your content than if you had asked for less information.

 In some cases, it's a matter of internal teams not spending enough time on the UX as consumers themselves; in other cases, managers would simply rather avoid any internal skirmishes between departments.
 In other words, it's easier to deal with dissatisfied customers (or fewer customers!) than it is to campaign against a strong-willed oppositional colleague.

 Ultimately, you need to ask yourself not what bits of information you want customers to share, but what you're willing to give up to gain customers.